 Pansophical: The Podcast for Your Soul

-Through richly told stories, one storyteller leaves his mark - like a painting on a cave wall - sharing the fun, the strange, the beautiful lessons he’s learned in this lifetime.
+Through richly told stories woven with original music, voice over actor and American expat David Thomas shares the fun, the strange and the beautiful lessons he’s learned in this lifetime.
 Each episode is a crafted pearl: entertaining, heartfelt, and often laugh-out-loud human.

-Pansophical isn’t just a podcast, it’s a mindset.
-A reminder that even when life gets hard, joy and perspective are tools we can choose.
-It’s about seeing with your ears.
-Listening your way into clarity.
+But Pansophical isn’t just a podcast, it’s a mindset.
+It’s a reminder that even when life gets hard, perspective is always a tool we can use.

-Every update brings new stories and soulful features: pep talks, uplifting nudges, and insights to help you live with more ease, joy, and purpose.
+Each episode brings new stories and musical, soulful features.
+There’s self-help tips and pep talks, life lessons and encouragement, inspiring insights and banter with Dave and his guests – a veritable pansophy to help you live with more ease, joy, and purpose.

-Pansophical — Tune in.
+Pansophical Podcast.
+Tune in.
 Lighten up.
 Live better.

 Pansophical Podcast's David A. Thomas, host and voice over actor.
 Photo credit: Robert Ashcroft